-FIU scientists worked with citizen scientists to tag sharks and collect plankton from aboard R/V ANGARI.
+FIU scientists worked with citizen scientists to deploy drum lines, tag sharks and collect plankton from aboard R/V ANGARI.

 This expedition invited Florida International University researchers, citizen scientists and videographers onboard R/V ANGARI for an adventurous day studying sharks and plankton offshore Palm Beach County.
 Twelve drum lines resulted in 3 sharks caught, including 2 tiger sharks and 1 great hammerhead shark.
 The first tiger shark measured over 11 feet long and was the largest shark caught off R/V ANGARI to date while the second tiger shark was the smallest ever worked up onboard.
 Many aspects of the day were captured on film and will be used as part of an upcoming joint education program between ANGARI Foundation and Florida International University.